-Infection with HIV causes no symptoms in HIV controllers.
+Contracting HIV causes no symptoms in HIV controllers.
 The virus remains at low levels in their bodies.
-They can continue to survive and thrive without treatment as a result.
-Controllers also show no signs of progression from HIV infection to AIDS.
+As a result, they can continue to survive and thrive without treatment.
+Controllers also show no signs of progression from HIV to AIDS.
 HIV controllers are nonetheless considered to be HIV-positive.
 They may enjoy a good quality of life, but they aren’t technically considered cured.
 Fewer than 1 percent of people with HIV are considered to be HIV controllers.

-Read more about these unique people, why they’re different, and what their conditions may mean for HIV research.
+Read more about these unique people and what their conditions may mean for HIV research.

 A person may start experiencing symptoms within a few weeks of contracting the HIV virus.
 Many of these symptoms, such as fever, headache, and muscle weakness, resemble signs of the regular flu.
 This early stage of HIV is considered an acute stage in which the virus is at peak levels in the bloodstream.

 The virus specifically attacks CD4 cells, a type of white blood cell (WBC).
 These cells are critically important for a healthy immune system.
 The symptoms level off into a stage known as the clinical latency stage.
-Not all people with HIV experience symptoms, but they’re still carriers of the virus.
+Not all people with HIV experience symptoms, but they’re still considered HIV-positive.
 HIV controllers are the same in this respect.

 One of the primary goals of treating people with HIV is to stop the disease from progressing and compromising the immune system.
 HIV can progress to AIDS (the final stage of HIV infection) if CD4 levels drop too low.

-HIV controllers don’t exhibit the same signs of progression.
+HIV controllers don’t exhibit the same signs of progression that others do.
 The amount of the virus in their blood remains low and the CD4 levels remain high, preventing the disease from worsening.